OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that TOSCA Definitions Version is `tosca_variability_1_0`
 1. Remove all Node Templates which are not present.
+1. Remove all Properties which are not present.
 1. Remove all Artifacts which are not present.
 1. Remove all Requirement Assignments which are not present.
 1. Remove all Relationship Templates which are not used by any Requirement Assignment.